matthew-brett/teaching/fourier_no_ei.rst

 Each value in ``X`` gives the scaling for a sinusoid for a particular frequency.

-If the input to the DFT is real, as here then:
+If the input to the DFT is real, as here, then:

 * The real part of ``X`` has the scaling for a cosine at the particular frequency;